 Hair has two major parts – the hair follicle and the hair shaft.
 The hair follicle is located at the root of the hair and attaches each hair to the scalp.
 The hair shaft sticks out of the follicle.
 Although hair follicles contain living cells, hair shafts do not.
 Therefore, hair color comes from the pigment melanin, which is made by cells in the hair follicle.
 Your hair turns gray when the production of melanin decreases or stops.

-Permanent dyes cause chemical changes that increase the penetration of the product into the hair, bleach the natural melanin, and create color molecules that get trapped inside the shaft.
+Hair dyes remove the natural color and/or add new color to the hair shaft.
+They can be natural or synthetic.
+Natural dyes like henna are obtained from plants.
+Synthetic dyes can be divided into two general categories: temporary/semi-permanent and permanent.Temporary dyes only penetrate the outermost layer of the hair shaft and are easily removed with one shampooing.
+Semi-permanent and permanent dyes reach deeper into the hair shaft.
+While semi-permanent dyes are removed with 4-12 shampoos, permanent dyes are resistant to shampooing.Permanent dyes cause chemical changes that increase the penetration of the product into the hair, bleach the natural melanin, and create color molecules that get trapped inside the shaft.
 These chemical changes can damage the hair.
 Semi-permanent dyes also contain chemicals that can remove melanin from the hair shaft, but they are not as strong and cause less damage.

 Henna conjures up memories of the hippies BUT it’s the organic hair dye choice for anyone who wants color, gloss, and vibrance without the chemicals.
 It is a plant native to the Middle East that has been used to decorate the hair and body for thousands of years.